thangscout/bcrypt-jwt/README.md

-# bcrypt-jwt
-Use npm Bcrypt  and JsonWebToken
+Guide use npm Bcrypt  and JsonWebToken